-At Google, we’re building new innovations to help Ads advertisers design the best web experiences for your customers.
+At Google, we’re building new innovations to help AdWords advertisers design the best web experiences for your customers.

 Speed: Improvements to click measurement